Privacy Regulations Reference

 On July 16, 2020, the Court of Justice of the European Union (CJEU) made a ruling, colloquially called “Schrems II”.
 The CJEU ruled that when you use the Standard Contractual Clauses as the basis for the transfer of personal data from the EU to the US (and a few other countries) on the basis of Standard Contractual Clauses, extra scrutiny and safeguards must be in place.
 This ruling has opened up a lot of questions, including what qualifies as those extra safeguards.
 This crowdsourced webpage lists statements made by different Data Protection Authorities to date.
 Following the Schrems II ruling, we went back over our data flows and our obligations under the Standard Contractual Clauses.
 We wanted to make sure we can live up to those obligations, and we can.
 We also researched the means of recourse we could take in the theoretical event we are served a FISA warrant (which again, has not happened to date).

 If you are a Data Controller under GDPR (i.e a business working with personal data of EU residents), we encourage you to take stock of your personal data flows and vendors too.
-We also continue looking out for practical guidance from a variety of Data Protection Authorities in the EU and encourage you to do the same.
+The European Data Protection Board issued a draft set of guidelines on November 11, 2020 with specific recommendations for EU-based businesses transferring personal data out of the EU.

 A note about Privacy Shield